 Title: Information Collection Request for the Revised Total Coliform Rule

-OMB Control Number: 2040-AD94
+OMB Control Number: 2040-NEW

 EPA ICR Number: 2466.01

 Note: This Information Collection Request (ICR) covers only the first three years after rule promulgation.
 The description of reporting and recordkeeping burden required for the full rule implementation, which exceeds the 3-year period for this ICR, is provided for informational purposes only.
 The costs and burden associated with the 3-year period of this ICR is described in Section 6 while the costs and burden of the 10-year full implementation period is provided in Appendix A.